Efficient training of photonic quantum generative models: Introduction

 \section{Introduction}

 The field of quantum machine learning (QML) is faced with two main challenges: training quantum models efficiently and at scale; and identifying practically useful problems for which quantum models outperform classical ones -- ideally, showing the model is non-dequantizable.
 As highlighted in \cite{gilfuster2025relationtrainabilitydequantizationvariational}, no work to date fulfills all criteria.
-However, noteworthy results in this direction include the first example of a rigorous speedup in QML \cite{Liu_2021}, the guarantee of backpropagation scaling for the training of a specific family of circuits \cite{Bowles_2025}, as well as frameworks and examples for formal learning separations \cite{gyurik2024exponentialseparationsclassicalquantum, molteni2025quantummachinelearningadvantages}.
+However, noteworthy results in this direction include the first example of a rigorous speedup in QML \cite{Liu_2021}, the guarantee of backpropagation scaling for a specific family of circuits \cite{Bowles_2025}, as well as frameworks for formal learning separations \cite{gyurik2024exponentialseparationsclassicalquantum, molteni2025quantummachinelearningadvantages}.

 In the context of generative learning, the recent work of \cite{Recio-Armengol2025} proposes a compelling approach that targets the problem of training QML models efficiently and at scale.
-The authors present a generative model based on parametrized Instantaneous Quantum Polynomial (IQP) circuits \cite{Shepherd_2009}, for which it is known that expectation values of observables can be approximated classically efficiently through the den Nest algorithm \cite{nest2010simulating}.
-Importantly, in the related work of \cite{rudolph2023trainability}, the authors consider a loss function often used in generative learning called the Maximum Mean Discrepancy (MMD) \cite{Gretton_2012} and obtain a way to express it as a quantum observable.
-This means that by using this MMD observable as a loss function, IQP-based models can be trained classically efficiently.
+The authors present a generative model based on parametrized Instantaneous Quantum Polynomial (IQP) circuits \cite{Shepherd_2009}.
+Two facts about these circuits combine to make training classically efficient.
+First, for IQP circuits the expectation value of observables can be approximated using den Nest's classical algorithm \cite{nest2010simulating}.
+Second, in the related work of \cite{rudolph2023trainability}, a loss function used in generative learning known as the Maximum Mean Discrepancy (MMD) \cite{Gretton_2012} is shown to correspond to expectation values of circuit observables.
+Since expectation values are classically efficient for IQP circuits, this loss function can be evaluated classically.

 Thus, successful tools from classical ML like automatic differentiation and backpropagation can be used in the training of the model.
-This solves a critical challenge in the optimization of parametrized quantum circuits: indeed, without backpropagation scaling, each estimation of the gradient of the loss function requires as many circuit evaluations as there are parameters, thus making gradient descent very costly as circuits grow in size.
+This solves a critical challenge in the optimization of parametrized quantum circuits: it allows us to bypass estimating gradients on quantum hardware via the parameter-shift rule or other methods whose cost scales with the number of parameters in the circuit, and instead inherit the favorable scaling of backpropagation.

 At the same time, in generative learning, the task of deploying the model simply means generating new data samples -- in the case of parametrized quantum circuits, this only requires sampling from the circuit through measurement.
 Crucially, the task of sampling from IQP circuits remains hard classically in general, despite the den Nest algorithm.
 This means that quantum hardware would likely still be required for the model to be deployed and used.